 Mortgage rates in Alberta

 Alberta is served by all the major banks in Canada, including BMO, CIBC, RBC, Scotiabank, and TD Canada Trust.
-Smaller regional credit unions, mid-sized banks, mortgage brokers, and monoline lenders that operate in Alberta, all help to create a competitive marketplace for mortgages in the province.
+Smaller regional credit unions, mid-sized banks, mortgage brokers, and monoline lenders that operate in Alberta all help to create a competitive marketplace for mortgages in the province.

-What's the difference between a fixed rate and variable rate mortgages in Alberta
+What's the difference between a fixed rate and variable rate mortgages in Alberta?

-The opposite of a fixed rate mortgage is a variable rate mortgage.
+The opposite of a fixed-rate mortgage is a variable rate mortgage.
 Interest rates on variable rate mortgages fluctuate with the prime lending rates of Canada's banks.
-Variable rate mortgages allow you to take advantage of currently low borrowing rates.
-However, you also take on the risk that your interest rate may increase at anytime during your mortgage term.
+Variable-rate mortgages allow you to take advantage of currently low borrowing rates.
+However, you also take on the risk that your interest rate may increase at any time during your mortgage term.

 What's the difference between an open term and a closed term mortgage?

 In Alberta, most mortgages have either closed terms or open terms.
-A closed term mortgage implies that you're restricted in how much you can make in prepayments every year.
+A closed term mortgage implies that you are restricted in how much you can make in prepayments every year.
 Prepayments are additional payments you can make, every year, towards paying down your mortgage sooner.
 If you exceed the prepayment limits set by your mortgage lender, they can charge you a prepayment penalty.

-Typically closed term mortgages come in several different term lengths.
+Typically, closed term mortgages come in several different term lengths.
 Terms lengths of 6 months up to 10 years are available for closed term mortgages.
 Open term mortgages usually have shorter durations of 6 months or 1 year and come with higher interest rates.
 Most mortgage terms in Alberta are closed terms.

 Land title transfer fee